 I Corinthians 2:9 – For it is written: Eye has not seen, nor ear heard, nor have entered into the heart of man the things which God has prepared for those who love Him.

 Yes, this is the promise given to us.
-After the battle, we know that beyond that cliff is God’s promises waiting for us.
-We only have to persevere and never give up in our Christian calling.
+After the battle, we know that beyond that cliff are God’s promises waiting for us.
+We only have to persevere and never give up on our Christian calling.

 OUR CALLING IS WORTH DYING FOR!